Cyndyblaze/My-Data-Journey-II/README.md

 ## Data Sources

-The primary source of data is Amazon.xlsx, which is an open-source data and can be easily downloaded from an open-source online.
+The primary source of data is Amazon.xlsx, an open-source file that can be easily downloaded from an open-source online platform.

-Tools Used
+## Tools Used
 - SQL for Creation of Databases, Data Cleaning, Data Manipulation, and Data Integrity.
 - Microsoft PowerPoint (for Data Presentation).

 ## Data Collection

-This is the process of gathering and measuring information on variables of interest in a systematic way.
-It involves downloading my datasets from an open source and also importing them into the database.
+This is the process of gathering and measuring information on variables of interest systematically.
+It involves downloading my datasets from an open-source platform provided by DSA and importing them into the database using SQL Server.

 ## Data Cleaning